 Please click on the relevant section below to expand the guidance.

-No, it will not affect you if you have never studied in the UK using a Tier 4 (General) Student Visa or old-style Student Visa (issued before 2009).
-Also, it will not affect you if you have only studied in the UK using a Tier 4 (Child) visa, or Short Term Student Visa (or a Student Visitor Visa issued before 2016).
+No, it will not affect you if you have never been granted a UK Student visa, a Tier 4 (General) Student Visa or old-style Student Visa (issued before 2009).
+Also, it will not affect you if you have only studied in the UK using a Student Child visa, Tier 4 (Child) visa, Short Term Study Visa (or a Student Visitor Visa issued before 2016), or a Standard Visitor visa.

-Yes, it will affect you if you have previously been granted, or currently hold a Tier 4 (General) Student Visa (or old style Student Visa) for a course in the UK (regardless of whether or not you studied or completed the course).
+Yes, it will affect you if you have previously been granted, or currently hold a Student Visa, a Tier 4 (General) Student Visa (or old style Student Visa) for a course in the UK (regardless of whether or not you studied or completed the course).
 Your 'academic progression' will need to be assessed by the University before a CAS can be assigned.
-This applies to both offer-holders and continuing students.
+This applies to both offer-holders and continuing students. if you are a continuing student, 'academic progression' also needs to be assessed if you wish to study a different course to the one for which a CAS is assigned.

 If you are an offer-holder, your Admissions team will usually become aware of your previous UK-based study when they read your application form and supporting documents but a full assessment will be made after you have submitted a CAS request online (as part of the CAS assignment procedure).
 It is very unlikely that the University will refuse to assign a CAS even if you have studied a same level course/failed a course before, because there are a number of exemptions (see question below).

-If you are a continuing student, 'academic progression' is about where you can make your visa application (in the UK or from your home country) and when you can make your visa application following a change in circumstances (for example, a change of course or the need to resit exams).
+If you are a continuing student, 'academic progression' is about whether you can change course without applying for a new visa, where you can make your visa application (in the UK or from your home country) and when you can make your visa application following a change in circumstances (for example, a change of course or the need to resit exams).
 It is very unlikely that the University will refuse to assign a CAS on the basis of 'Academic Progression' if you are currently enrolled on a course because there are a number of exemptions (see question below), although it may mean that you need to travel to your home country to make your visa application.

 For offer-holders who have previously studied in the UK (note this does not include any UK qualifications studied overseas), the University is required to confirm in your CAS: